dappnode/DAppNodeDocs/docs/what-can-you-do.md

 You have available your parity websocket in ws://my.ethchain.dnp.dappnode.eth:8546 and RPC connection through http://my.ethchain.dnp.dappnode.eth:8545

+You can run your parity node in different configurations using the "Update environment variables) button.
+More info on env vars in Parity client [here](https://wiki.parity.io/Configuring-Parity-Ethereum)

 ## MyCrypto

 You can now enter a decentralized version of MyCrypto that it is not only hosted in IPFS but is using your node to connect to the Ethereum network.
 However, note that as the access URL is not https there might be incompatibilities; we are working hard to solve this issue and give you an awesome user experience using MyCrypto in a decentralized way.
-Just access it in http://mycrypto.dappnode.eth/ for now.
+You can access it in http://mycrypto.dappnode.eth/.
+In desktop version there is no need to have an https access to connect to a node or connect to your hardware wallet.

 ## Metamask